Bachelor of Music in Musicology

 Christi-Anne Castro

-Associate Dean for Faculty Development; Co-Chair of Musicology, and Associate Professor of Music
+Associate Dean for Faculty Development; Associate Professor of Music

 Mark Clague